 Is it legal to host a high school student on a job site?

 Yes.
 State and federal labor laws (that might otherwise limit paid working hours for minors) cover our program, permitting students to engage in unpaid internships -- work-based learning -- for extended hours on job sites.

 - Oversee the student’s work on

 - Support the student in a project that is ideally authentic and valuable to the organization and allows for

 - Attend the student’s Exhibition if An Exhibition is the student’s hour-long presentation of his or her learning to a panel of teachers, peers and parents on campus.

 - Complete online a brief, confidential background check and basic information for a learning

 How can a potential mentor get started?

 We begin with a Shadow Day, which allows the mentor and student to meet to determine whether an internship would be a good fit.
-Potential mentors may email Chrissy Riley, Success Coordinator at email@example.com.
+Potential mentors may email Chrissy Riley, Internship Coordinator at firstname.lastname@example.org.